jealous/stockstats/README.md

 #### [VR - Volume Variation Index](https://help.eaglesmarkets.com/hc/en-us/articles/900002867026-Summary-of-volume-variation-index)

-It is the strength index of trading volume.
+It is the strength index of the trading volume.

 It has a default window of 26.
 Change it with `StockDataFrame.VR`.